-Max Ungar is a junior in the School of Meteorology at the University of Oklahoma.
+Max Ungar is a senior in the School of Meteorology at the University of Oklahoma.
 Originally from Zionsville, IN, Max’s fascination with weather began on May 4th, 2007 when a devastating EF-5 tornado impacted the town of Greensburg, KS.
 While Max didn’t have any personal connection to the town, the powerful images of the devastation on news reports gripped his imagination.
 This imagination and interest in the power of weather and its effect on people’s lives has led Max to OU, where he intends on receiving a BS in Meteorology.
 During the 2017-2018 academic term, Max was a shift leader for the Oklahoma Weather Lab.
 Outside of the classroom Max enjoys playing intramural sports with friends, exploring Oklahoma, and going to OU sporting events.

 Jenna is a Junior meteorology major, and this is her fourth year serving on the SCAN board.
 As the Secretary, her duties include checking members in at meetings, taking meeting minutes at both general and board meetings, and logging everything in the Master Spreadsheet.
 This past January she was lucky enough to experience presenting the SCAN poster at AMS 99 in Phoenix, and got to meet members of chapters at other colleges.
 Outside of her SCAN duties, Jenna serves as the Vice President of the Oklahoma Weather Lab, and her career goals surround emergency management/preparedness.
 When she’s not deep in her academics and extracurricular activities, she loves to bake.
 She hopes to open a bakery when she retires from meteorology.